hummingbot/hummingbot-site/docs/installation/mac.md

 #### `conda` and Apple M1/M2 chips

-Make sure that you download the M1 versions of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+If you are using Apple Silicon, make sure that you haved downloaded the M1 versions of Miniconda or Anaconda.

-You may need to regenerate a Hummingbot conda environment optimized for Intel-based Macs:
+If you encounter issues with the Hummingbot environemnt, you may need to regenerate a Hummingbot conda environment that is optimized for Intel-based Macs:
 ```bash
 # Deactivate the environment if you're in it
 conda deactivate